Vlachovo Březí

 Vlachovo Březí (Wällisch Birken, Wällischbirken) is a town in Prachatice District in the South Bohemian Region of the Czech Republic.
-It has about 1,800 inhabitants.
+It has about 1,700 inhabitants.
+The town is located on the stream Libotyňský potok in the Bohemian Forest Foothills.

+Vlachovo Březí was founded in the 13th century at the latest and became a town in 1868.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmarks of the town are the Church of the Annunciation and the Vlachovo Březí Castle.

 Administrative division

 Vlachovo Březí consists of eight municipal parts (in brackets population according to the 2021 census):